-The PULSE course will be held again in fall 2020 with the topic of adolescent medicine.
+The PULSE course will be held again in fall 2021, and this year’s theme will be “Infectious Disease: A Problem of the Past, Present, and Future.”
 PULSE will also continue its professional development and mentorship program.
 The program is currently not able to offer the course for credit or offer transportation.

 - To enrich high school students’ current approaches in acquiring knowledge in scientific endeavors.